Emergency Medical Technician

 There are three components to the course:

-- The classroom lecture portion and skills labs (120 hours), and
+Class sessions - knowledge activities and skills labs (90 hours), and

-All three components must be completed to get an EMT course completion certificate.
+All three components must be successfully completed to graduate from the EMT course.

 As a course with online components, the student must complete any assigned didactic materials through the Jones & Bartlett Navigate 2 system or other applicable learning management system.